Projects per year

 Michael is Professor of Digital Futures in the Faculty of Education.

-Michael has a continuing interest in all technology enabled learning contexts.
-However, his current research projects are generally aligned with the three broad fields: assessment and feedback, risk (wellbeing and creativity), and effective teaching and learning with online technologies.
-In particular, his research in assessment feedback over the last 5 years has had a large impact on research and practice nationally and internationally.
+Michael has a continuing interest in all technology enabled learning.
+Some of his current research projects are focused on assessment and feedback, creative risk, AI in learning design, online safety, instructional media design, and effective teaching and learning with online technologies more broadly.
+His research in assessment feedback has had a large impact on research and practice nationally and internationally.
+Most recently his work in AI in education has helped to shape national and local policy and practices.

-Michael has taught undergraduate and postgraduate courses on educational technologies and has received teaching awards, including a national Citation for Outstanding Contributions to Student Learning from the Australian Learning and Teaching Council (2010).
+Michael has been program director and course leader to many courses over the years.
+He has taught undergraduate and postgraduate courses on educational technologies and has received teaching awards, including a national Citation for Outstanding Contributions to Student Learning from the Australian Learning and Teaching Council (2010).
 Michael has supervised to completion 13 PhD and 3 MEd(Research) students.

 Expertise related to UN Sustainable Development Goals